 Care providers, such as nurses in assisted living facilities, might deny seniors their medication or forget to check on them often to prevent injury.

-Nursing home staff members who do not intervene in abusive acts perpetrated by nursing home residents may also be partially liable for the abuse.
+Nursing home staff members who do not intervene in abusive acts perpetrated by nursing home residents may also be partially liable for the abuse or neglect.

 Some seniors may choose to create a will to distribute their property to their heirs after they die.
 They can also choose to place assets into a trust.
 Estate planning lawyers may be able to help senior citizens draft these documents according to each state’s laws.